 Problems With Paan

 Plain paan is a stimulant with psychoactive effects on the body and is commonly mixed with areca nut.
 After chewing paan, most people swallow it or spit it out.
-According to the International Agency for Research on Cancer (IARC) and the World Health Organization (WHO), they say that chewing betel quids and areca nut are known to cause cancer in humans.
+According to the International Agency for Research on Cancer (IARC) and the World Health Organization (WHO), chewing betel quids and areca nut are known to cause cancer in humans.
 Areca-nut paan with and without tobacco causes oral cancer risks to rise.
 That said, paan was once thought of as a symbol of Indian royalty, and the practice of chewing it dates back more than 2,500 years.

 The skilled paan maker is known as a paanwala or paan walahin North India.
 They are known as paanwalas, panwaris or panwadis in other parts of India.
 Whatever you call them, the paan makers are often on street corners with recipes to enjoy paan.
 They serve fillings that can range from candied fruit, raisins, to mukhwas, cardamom, saffron, roasted coconut, Areca nut, slaked lime paste, and even edible silver leaf!